 Dam: Misty II

-Heat Wave was an excellent broodmare.
-She had her first foal in 1997 which was a beautiful buckskin colt named Misty's SunBeam.
+Heat Wave had her first foal in 1997, a beautiful buckskin colt named Misty's SunBeam.
 He is one of the few buckskin ponies in the Misty line.
 A year later Kendy bred Heat Wave to the chestnut pinto stallion Cezanne hoping for a palomino pinto filly.
 Heat Wave instead had solid chestnut colt that was named Misty's Scorcher.
 The pair are a couple of the ponies in the painting "Cezanne's Legacy" by Kevin McBride.
 Heat Wave produced her first daughter in 2006 which was also the first cremello colored pony in the Misty line, who was appropriately named Misty's Icicle.
 The following year Heat Wave's last foal was born prematurely with mare and foal having to recieve extra care.
 The palomino pinto filly named Misty's September Stardust became the subject of the book Ember's Story: The Misty Miracle Pony by Kendy Allen.

 Heat Wave passed away at her home on February 20, 2016 after suffering a stroke.
 She is buried at her home farm Kerkaken Acres.

 Click on the photo for more pictures of Misty's Heat Wave